 2.3 Junior members will be elected for a one-year term, but may stand for re-election each year until junior eligibility is complete.
 Elections will be held at the annual general meeting

 2.4 The committee will be responsible for overall management of the tour, with the intention of benefiting all those involved with the MJCT.

 3.2 Membership is acknowledged by the purchase of a MJCT Membership ($20/team) and is valid until the conclusion of the season in which the Membership has been purchased.
 Memberships may be purchased prior to the start of the season.
 Deadline for purchase is September 30th.
 Memberships remain the property of the MJCT and may be revoked at the discretion of the MJCT Committee.

 3.4 All teams participating in the Tour Championship must declare a Coach that is Competition Coach Certified.
-The MJCT executive will validate all coaches' certification with CurlManitoba prior to the event.
+CurlManitoba will be responsible for validating coaching credentials prior to the event.

 3.5 Any team failing to meet their financial obligation will forfeit all MJCT points earned in the occurring season.
 Teams failing to meet the financial obligation will be prohibited from entering future MJCT events until such time as the outstanding fees are paid.
 FORFEITED MJCT POINTS ARE NOT ELIGIBLE FOR REINSTATEMENT.

 4. SERVICES PROVIDED BY THE MJCT

-4.1 An event calendar will be established and distributed by the MJCT before the beginning of the season.
+4.1 An event calendar will be established with events posted on the MJCT website as confirmed.

 4.2 The MJCT will be responsible for promotion throughout Manitoba of all events, including, but not limited to, posters, press releases and maintenance of an official website.

 4.4 The MJCT will keep a record of all competitors registered, all teams eligible for ranking privileges and results of all events.

 5. EVENT RESPONSIBILITIES

 5.1 All events must adhere to the conditions listed in the Event Agreement.